antijob/neuro-parser/CONTRIBUTING.md

 ### Documentation

 Improvements to project documentation are always appreciated.
-If you find a typo or want to clarify instructions, please submit a PR to the [documentation repository](https://github.com/your-username/your-project-name-docs).
+If you find a typo or want to clarify instructions, please submit a PR.

 ## Development Setup